instructlab/instructlab/README.md

 lab list
 ```

-To ensure `lab` is registering your new knowledge, you can run `lab list`.
+To ensure `lab` is registering your new uncommitted knowledge, you can run `lab list`.

 The following is the expected result after adding the new compositional skill foo-lang:
 ```